Annual 'Let It Grow May' Challenge

 One in three bites of food you eat depends on pollinators.
 Foods that are dependent on pollination include coffee, almonds, oranges, avocados, plums, cherries, tomatoes, strawberries, grapes, eggplants, limes, lemons, kumquats, kiwi, pumpkin, cucumber, zucchini, and many more.

-How can letting your lawn grow for the month of May protect pollinators and other wildlife?
+How can letting your lawn grow for May protect pollinators and other wildlife?

-Unmown lawns or greenspaces allow flowers, including dandelions, to bloom which provide pollinators and other wildlife with food and a much-needed home in spring.
+Unmown lawns or greenspaces allow flowers, including dandelions, to bloom, which provides pollinators and other wildlife with food and a much-needed home in spring.

 source: https://www.buncombemastergardener.org/